Robot Learning

 Robot Learning Algorithms

-Robot learning algorithms, such as imitation learning or reinforcement learning, can help robots generalize learned skills, enabling robots to improve their performance with changing or novel environments.
-There are various learning techniques, including:
+Robot learning algorithms—such as imitation learning or reinforcement learning—can help robots generalize learned skills and improve their performance in changing or novel environments.
+There are several learning techniques, including:

-• Reinforcement learning: A trial-and-error approach where the robot receives a reward or a penalty based on the actions it takes.
+• Reinforcement learning: A trial-and-error approach in which the robot receives a reward or a penalty based on the actions it takes.

 • Imitation learning: The robot can learn from human demonstrations of tasks.